POTSA: A Cross-Lingual Speech Alignment Framework for Speech-to-Text Translation: Experimental

 \subsection{Datasets and Training Setup}

 We first trained a SpeechLLM on the large-scale CoVoST2 dataset \cite{covost2} using 364 hours of training data.
 The training proceeded in two stages: first, the model was pretrained on automatic speech recognition (ASR; English→English), followed by training on speech-to-text translation (S2TT; English→Chinese) tasks.
 Subsequently, we performed multilingual mixed-supervision fine-tuning on FLEURS \cite{fleurs}, which covers over 100 languages with approximately 10 hours of supervised speech each.
 Five source languages—English (en), Japanese (ja), Spanish (es), Korean (ko), and Russian (ru)—were used to construct x→Chinese S2TT tasks.
-Model performance was evaluated on the FLEURS test set using BLEU-4, and alignment was assessed by Recall@1 and Jensen–Shannon Divergence (JSD).
-We built a SpeechLLM within the SLAM-LLM framework\footnote{\url{https://github.com/X-LANCE/SLAM-LLM}}, where the speech encoder and language model are frozen, and cross-lingual alignment is achieved via a Q-Former (8 Transformer blocks, 80 query tokens) projection layer \cite{cost}.
+We built a SpeechLLM within the SLAM-LLM framework \cite{slamasr}, where the speech encoder and language model are frozen, and cross-lingual alignment is achieved via a Q-Former (8 Transformer blocks, 80 query tokens) projection layer \cite{cost}.
 Training follows a two-stage schedule with learning rates of $1\times 10^{-4}$ and $1\times 10^{-5}$, respectively, with a warm-up mechanism to stabilize early training.
 The OT-based joint loss employs a weighting coefficient of 10.
 All experiments were conducted on NVIDIA RTX 4090 GPUs.